BigSoftVideo/DOTEbase/install.md

 Contact us if you are interested in using _DOTEbase_ on this platform.
 Note that only one instance of _DOTEbase_ is allowed to run at the same time.

-Choose the latest version for your operating system from our [Webshop](https://www.dote.aau.dk/downloads) or you can browse archived [releases](https://github.com/BigSoftVideo/DOTEbase/releases) on our _DOTEbase_ GitHib repository.
+Choose the latest version for your operating system from our [DOTEbase beta release GitHub repository](https://github.com/BigSoftVideo/DOTEbase-beta-testing/releases).
+You need to have an account on GitHub and that account be assigned to the repository for this link to work.
+Contact us on Discord if you have problems.

+You will also need to update _DOTE_ to a beta release.
+The current beta release is also listed for download on the GitHub site.

 - **Windows**
   - To install the Windows version, `double click` on the `EXE` file.